reworkd/tarsier/README.md

 </p>

 # Tarsier
-Tried using GPT-4(V) to automate web interactions?
-You've probably run into issues like these:
+If you've tried using GPT-4(V) to automate web interactions, you've probably run into questions like:
-- How do you map from an LLM's responses back to web elements?
+- How do you map LLM responses back into web elements?
+- How can you mark up a page for an LLM better understand its action space?
 - How do you feed a "screenshot" to a text-only LLM?
-- How do you screen capture an entire page?

-At Reworkd, we found ourselves reusing the same utils to solve these problems across multiple projects, so we're now open-sourcing a simple little utils library for multimodal web agents...
+At Reworkd, we found ourselves reusing the same utility libraries to solve these problems across multiple projects.
+Because of this we're now open-sourcing this simple utility library for multimodal web agents...
 Tarsier!

-Tarsier visually tags elements on a page, allowing GPT-4V to specify by tag which element to click.
+## How does it work?
+Tarsier works by visually "tagging" interactable elements on a page via brackets + an id such as `[1]`.
+In doing this, we provide a mapping between elements and ids for GPT-4(V) to take actions upon.
+We define interactable elements as buttons, links, or input fields that are visible on the page.

+Can provide a textual representation of the page.
+This means that Tarsier enables deeper interaction for even non multi-modal LLMs.
+This is important to note given performance issues with existing vision language models.
 Tarsier also provides OCR utils to convert a page screenshot into a whitespace-structured string that an LLM without vision can understand.

 ## Installation
 ```shell